lacchain/LACPass-LACChain-Component/README.md

 - The **Id** is the (patient/individual) wallet user decentralized identifier [DID](https://w3c.github.io/did-core), as seen in this example the DID value is:
 `did:lac1:1iT5kyRRuZHYjW1HJfGyNgGbCcZqhuDJLco5N4PemXBjkFSzkgP3YdLRd5BHHGT7LccZ`

-- This DID value must be shared with your Health organization to issue and deliver the health credentials to this user wallet.
+- The DID value of your digital wallet must be shared with your Health organization, in order to issue and deliver the health credentials to your digital wallet.

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialDID.png)